 Creating Shareable Models

 By: Eric Hutton

-CSDMS is the Community Surface Dynamics Modeling System
+CSDMS - Community Surface Dynamics Modeling System

 (pronounced 'sistems)

-Image by Flickr user Let There Be More Light

-A model can more easily be used by others if it is readable and has an API

-Readable

-Someone new to your code should be able to give it a quick read and know what's going on.

-Application Programming Interface (API)

-The interface will allow someone to use it without worrying about implementation details.
+Image by Flickr user Let There Be More Light A model can more easily be used by others if it is readable and has an API Readable Someone new to your code should be able to give it a quick read a know what's going on.
+Application Programming Interface (API) The interface will allow someone to use it without worrying about implementation details.

-But before all that though, choose a license and a language

-The GNU General Public License is a good choice.
+But before all that though, choose a license and a language The GNU General Public License is a good choice.

-But there lots more.
-For example, MIT Apache LGPL OSL GPLv3

-As far as languages, C is a good choice.
+But there are hundreds more.
+For example, MIT Apache LGPL OSL GPLv3 As far as languages, C is a good choice.

-Writing readable code mostly means sticking to a standard

-The code should speak for itself.
-That doesn't just mean adding more comments.
+Writing readable code mostly means sticking to a standard The code should speak for itself.
+It doesn't just mean adding more comments.
 Super simple things help:

-- Spaces instead of tabs - Useful variable names especially for global variables and function names - Underscores in names water_density is better than iCantReadThis

-In the end though, just be consistent.
+Spaces instead of tabs Useful variable names - especially for global variables and function names Underscores in names - water_density is better than iCantReadThis In the end though, just be consistent.

-Makefiles and configure scripts help to make code portable
+Makefiles and configure scripts help to make code portable The usual way to compile a software distribution on UNIX is, Creates a make file

-Software distributions on UNIX are usually compiled with,

-Creates a make file specific to your system